- Gravel & Chippings

 Decorative Garden Gravel

 As well as on driveways and paths, gravel can also be used for general landscaping projects or to provide a nice contrast when sprucing up patio borders or flower beds around the garden.
-If you want to keep the weeds at bay then we'd advise laying your chosen material on top of a membrane which helps to prevent weed growth but still allows rain water to soak through to the soil to disperse naturally.
+If you want to keep the weeds at bay then we would advise laying your chosen material on top of a membrane which helps to prevent weed growth but still allows rain water to soak through to the soil to disperse naturally.

 If you need to work out how much aggregate you'll need for a particular area, try using our Gravel Calculator.
 Just enter the width, length and depth (usually 50mm / 2 inches) and let the calculator do the rest.
 To see our total delivered prices, enter the first part of your postcode on any product page.